-Deutsche Bank sees profit of $363 million as costs fall
+Deutsche Bank’s return to financial health persists into Q3

-FRANKFURT, Germany (AP) — Deutsche Bank reported a third-quarter profit of 309 million euros ($363 million), its third straight quarterly profit this year, as it saw fewer losses from selling off unwanted assets and revenues rose at its investment bank.
+FRANKFURT, Germany (AP) — Deutsche Bank reported Wednesday its third straight quarterly profit as it saw fewer losses from selling off unwanted assets and revenues rose at its investment bank.

+The company’s loan losses also diminished after the German government provided financial help to businesses during the coronavirus pandemic.

+The bank said it made a profit of 309 million euros ($363 million) for the July to September period, in sharp contrast to an 832 million-euro loss in the same quarter a year ago when the bank had a large restructuring charge.

 CEO Christian Sewing said the bank was continuing to make progress on a long-term restructuring aimed at improving profits by shedding less profitable or riskier lines of business and cutting employee numbers.